-When I traveled to Iran in 2011, only a handful of nationalities were able to enter Iran.
+When I travelled to Iran in 2011, only a handful of nationalities were able to enter Iran.
 The situation has changed since then and some of the restrictions were lifted to support the booming of Iranian tourism industry.
 For people from certain nationalities, getting an Iranian tourist visa can still be a confusing and daunting task.
-So I am going to share my experience applying a visa on arrival during my visit in 2017 and some of the things I learnt when researching about applying a visa in advance.
-Hopefully this guide helps you to prepare your trip to this beautiful country!
+So I am going to share my experience applying for a visa on arrival during my visit in 2017 and some of the things I learnt when researching about applying for a visa in advance.
+Hopefully, this guide helps you to prepare your trip to this beautiful country!

 Who can get the visa?

 As a reciprocal measure to the Trump ban for Iranians, citizens of the USA are banned from visiting Iran, as of February 2017.
-The ban for the US citizens traveling to Iran will be in place as long as the Trump ban is put in place.
+The ban for the US citizens travelling to Iran will be in place as long as the Trump ban is put in place.

-Travelers from the following countries can visit Iran without a visa for a certain period of stay:
+Travellers from the following countries can visit Iran without a visa for a certain period of stay:

 - Armenia – 90 days within 180 days